S0S4/Pattern-Finder/README.md

 # Pattern finder

-Pattern Finder is a simple program written in C for finding the offset of the return address in a program vulnerable to buffer overflow.
+Pattern Finder is a simple program for finding the offset of the return address in a program vulnerable to buffer overflow.

 # Compiling